monerodocs/md/docs/public-address/subaddress.md

 ------------|------------------|-------------------------------------------------------------
 0           | 1                | identifies the network and address type; [42](https://github.com/monero-project/monero/blob/784f7b07f05a645d43f62ed3a9cefda4b0c57825/src/cryptonote_config.h#L153) - main chain; [63](https://github.com/monero-project/monero/blob/784f7b07f05a645d43f62ed3a9cefda4b0c57825/src/cryptonote_config.h#L167) - test chain

-Otherwise the data structure is the same as for [standard address](/public-address/standard-address/).
+Otherwise the data structure is the same as for [main address](/public-address/main-address/).

-Each subaddress conceptually has an index (with 0 being the base standard address).
+Each subaddress conceptually has an index (with 0 being the main address).
 The index is not directly included in subaddress structure but is used as input to create the private view key.

 ## Generating